-1. Keep Your Baby Out Of The Sun
+1) Keep Your Baby Out Of The Sun

 This first tip might seem obvious, but it’s so important that we felt the need to re-emphasize.
 If your baby has even the slightest amount of sunburn, keep them out of the sun for a few days.

-2. Give Your Baby A Cool Bath
+2) Give Your Baby A Cool Bath

 Nothing soothes sunburn like a nice, cool bath.
 For additional soothing power, add oatmeal or baking soda to your little one’s bathwater.
 The bath will not only make your baby’s sunburn feel better, but it will also allow them to take their mind off the discomfort for a while.

-3. Apply A Baby-Safe Cream
+3) Apply A Baby-Safe Cream

-4. Avoid Popping Or Breaking Any Blisters That May Appear
+4) Avoid Popping Or Breaking Any Blisters That May Appear

 In more serious cases of sunburn, your baby’s skin may form small blisters.
-It’s best to leave these blisters alone, as popping them increases the chance of a bacterial infection.
-If a blister happens to pop accidentally, apply an antibiotic ointment and cover it with a bandage.
+It’s best to leave these blisters alone, as popping them increases the chance of a bacterial infection or scarring.
+Besides, blisters can help the skin heal.

-5. Place A Cloth Soaked In Cold Water On The Sunburn
+5) Place A Cloth Soaked In Cold Water On The Sunburn

 This simple treatment can work wonders for sunburn.
 All you need to do is soak a soft cloth in cold water for a few minutes, quickly wring it out, and let it sit on your baby’s sunburn.
 The cool, wet cloth will provide instant relief and allow your little one to relax.

-6. Give Your Baby Extra Fluids
+6) Give Your Baby Extra Fluids

 To solve this problem, simply give your baby extra fluids for several days.
 These extra fluids will keep your baby’s body in tip-top shape so it can naturally heal its sun-damaged skin.

-7. Avoid Using Ice And Water As Treatment
+7) Avoid Using Ice And Water As Treatment

 While a cool bath and cloths soaked in cold water are OK, you shouldn’t use ice or ice water to treat your baby’s sunburn.
 In fact, ice and ice water can make a sunburn hurt more.
-Your baby’s skin is delicate and easily-irritated, so putting freezing-cold ice on top of a sunburn is not helpful.
+Your baby’s skin is delicate and easily irritated, so putting freezing-cold ice on top of a sunburn is not helpful.

-8. Administer A Small Dose Of Ibuprofen Or Acetaminophen
+8) Administer A Small Dose Of Ibuprofen Or Acetaminophen

 For older babies, a small dose of ibuprofen or acetaminophen can help relieve pain and reduce swelling caused by the sunburn.
 Generally, ibuprofen is recommended for children six months or older.
 Acetaminophen is similar but can sometimes be approved for younger babies.

-9. Use Gentle Cleansers On Your Baby’s Skin
+9) Use Gentle Cleansers On Your Baby’s Skin

-10. Give Your Baby Lots Of Extra TLC!
+10) Give Your Baby Lots Of Extra TLC!